Dr John Lloyd

 John Lloyd joined what was then the Computing Laboratory of Newcastle University as a postgraduate student in 1967, after obtaining a degree in Mathematics from the University of Manchester.
 He obtained a PhD in 1972.

 John's research interests, originally in numerical analysis, subsequently extended to cover aspects of computer graphics and of parallel computation, particularly for numerical and graphics problems.
 He has taught a wide range of courses, and acted as external examiner at a number of institutions in the UK and abroad.
-He has served as a member of the BCS Academic Accreditation Committee and is currently a BCS academic assessor.
-He is former secretary of the executive committee of the Council of Professors and Heads of Computing, the UK subject body for Computing.
-He is a Fellow of the British Computer Society.
+He is a Fellow of the British Computer Society and has served as a BCS academic assessor and as a member of its Academic Accreditation Committee He is a former secretary of the executive committee of the Council of Professors and Heads of Computing, the UK subject body for Computing.

-John coordinated the School's very successful REF Impact returns.
+John coordinated the School's very successful Impact return for the 2014 Research Evaluation Framework, and is a member of the Impact Steering Group for REF 2020.
 He also provides other general support and advice to the School, e. g. concerning accreditation, and serves on other University committees.